Note: If you’ve been affected by coronavirus

-An app like Dosh, once downloaded to your phone and linked to your banking cards, will reward you with cash back every time you shop, dine or travel.
+An app like Slide, once downloaded to your phone and linked to your banking cards, will reward you with cash back every time you shop, dine or travel.

 And for groceries, there’s Fetch Rewards.
 All you’ll have to do is take a picture of your receipt from any grocery store, drug store, liquor store or hardware store and you’ll earn points.

 Those points can then be exchanged for gift cards, charitable donations or monthly sweepstakes.

 Eventually, you’ll watch those extra dollars turn into a chunk of change.